 While you work on teaching your dog the emergency recall, you might need to get your dog to come back to you in a high-stress situation, if they door dash or you accidentally drop their leash while out on a walk.
 There are a few things you can try to entice them to come back towards you.

 Make a distinctive noise!
-Dogs are attracted to novel things, so if you make a lot of commotion and act super excited, they will want to come check you out to see what all the fuss is about.
+Dogs are attracted to novel things, so if you make a lot of commotion and act super excited, they will want to come to check you out to see what all the fuss is about.

 Run the other direction or at an angle towards your dog.
 Many dogs love to play chase, so getting their attention with a noise and then running away from them might encourage them to chase you.
 Do not run straight towards your dog – they then become the thing you’re chasing and can turn this into a game of “catch me if you can.”
 Or if your dog is frightened, having someone running straight at them can be very scary and make them continue running away (towards danger).

 Fall down and do the “Dying Fly,” legs and arms straight up and moving around.
-This will be hard for your dog to ignore, since you’re down on their level and they’ll want to come see if you’re okay and what the big deal is.
+This will be hard for your dog to ignore, since you’re down on their level and they’ll want to come to see if you’re okay and what the big deal is.

 Pretend you’ve found something and make a big deal about it!
 Pretend there's food on the ground and act like you're eating it.
-Your dog will want to come investigate if they think you’ve found something that they should involved in too.
+Your dog will want to come to investigate if they think you’ve found something that they should be involved in too.